How to Train Your AI Chatbot

 Does the chatbot train itself automatically?

-No. The chatbot doesn’t learn on its own or browse the internet.
+Not exactly.
+The chatbot doesn’t learn on its own or browse the internet.
 It only works with the content you provide.
 You need to review and train it manually using the tools in the dashboard.

 Can I use customer questions as example questions?